 Being one of the most popular avenues for Jamaicans, next up we have becoming a content creator.

-If you like to make art, music, videos or write, this avenue is worth looking into for you.
+If you like to make art, music, videos or write, or any other area of media production this avenue is worth looking into for you.

-The content creation field is still undermined in this country, even with the abundance of proof that you can make a solid living from creating media based around something you’re interested in and sharing it with the world.
+Being a content creator is still undermined here.
+And that’s even with all the proof that you can make a solid living from creating media based around something you’re interested in and sharing it with the world.

 What you’ll need to understand is that your earnings in this arena are tied to one thing – attention.
 Your audience, your community, is the most important factor in determining how much you make online, and if you’ll make anything at all.